 - If your last dive was 5-10 years ago, a Referral Course may be required.

 - If your last dive was over 10 years ago, an audit of a full Open Water Certification course is required.

 - You may be asked to show your logbook for verification.

 - Exceptions to the above may be considered by management depending on your recent diving history and your level of certification.

 Playa Piskado - Playa Grandi

-Shore diving (or snorkeling) from this tiny fishermen’s beach, located half way between Go West Diving and All West Apartments, is a must if you want a guaranteed turtle sighting.
-Or sightings – as they are abundant here, feeding off the fish scraps tossed into the water by the local fisherman.
+Making a shore dive (or snorkel) from this tiny fishermen's beach, located halfway between Go West Diving and All West Apartments, is a must if you want a guaranteed turtle sighting.
+Or sightings - as they are abundant here, feeding off the fish scraps tossed into the water by the local fisherman.